metalama/website/contributing/governance.md

 ## Leadership and Governance

-The project leadership is managed by SharpCrafters s.r.o., operating as [PostSharp Technologies](https://www.postsharp.net/contact), a company registered in the Czech Republic.
+The project leadership is managed by [SharpCrafters s.r.o.](https://www.postsharp.net/contact), a company operating as **PostSharp Technologies** and registered in the Czech Republic.

 The company oversees all aspects of the project, ensuring its success and sustainability.
-Below is a comprehensive list of responsibilities categorized by role:
+This includes the following responsibilities:

 ### Technical Leadership